 A major in American Studies consists of 11 courses: AMS 100; three courses chosen from AMS 150, 203, 300, 320 and 330; AMS 350; AMS 489; five AMS courses or other courses from the approved list.
 Of these five courses, one must be in American arts and literature.

-For the class of 2017 a major in American Studies consists of 11 courses: AMS 100, AMS 350 and AMS 489; one class in global AMS—either AMS 236 or AMS 305; a thematic concentration of three courses, to be approved by the student’s AMS adviser by the fall of the junior year; four AMS electives or other courses from the list of approved courses.
+For the classes of 2017 and 2018 a major in American Studies consists of 11 courses: AMS 100, AMS 350 and AMS 489; one class in global AMS— either AMS 236 or AMS 305; a thematic concentration of three courses, to be approved by the student’s AMS adviser by the fall of the junior year; four AMS electives or other courses from the list of approved courses.
 Of these four electives, one course must be in American arts and literature and five courses in the major must be at or above the 300 level.

 The writing requirement in the American Studies major is met by completion of the normal courses required to complete the major.
 Majors intending to enter graduate or professional studies should see the chairperson for particular courses necessary or desirable to prepare for advanced study.
 Other courses, such as foreign languages and/or quantitative skills, may be required for students wishing to pursue graduate work.

-Majors in American Studies have studied in the following programs in recent years: Internships in Francophone Europe; Barcelona, Spain; Advanced Studies in England, Bath; and Macquarie University, Sydney, Australia.
+Majors in American Studies have studied in the following programs in recent years: Advanced Studies in England, Bath IFSA Butler University of Edinburgh; Internships in Francophone Europe; Macquarie University, Sydney, Australia; SIT Human Rights: Foundations, Challenges, and Advocacy; and SU Abroad Strasbourg, France; .
 See the International Programs section of the Catalog for further information.